4.Guides

 To learn more about other Aspects of the Software, check the rest of our SIM-ON Documentation.

-Here you will learn how to use the Interior Designer in your projects.
+Here you will learn how to use the Interior Editor in your projects.
 To see a complete overview of the tool UI and features see Interior Editor page in App Overview.

 During this tutorial a project space created during Manual Project Creation Tutorial will be used.
 To follow this tutorial you can either use the tutorial project or your own project (if available.)